JFTechnology/ember-keycloak-auth/README.md

 ## Running

 There is a trivial demo app that allows testing of the service and route mixin.
+Enter the details of your Keycloak server and then navigate around a selection of access protected and unprotected routes.

 * `ember server`
 * Visit your app at http://localhost:4200.